 In past years it has been a little bit chilly at the top of the mountain when the sun starts to set.
 But never fear, we’ve got you covered this year.
 There will be space blankets and fires to keep you warm so that you can stay and enjoy the night!
 Don’t forget to pack some warm clothes and have them left in a car at the top, with spectators or packed at the bag check facility.

 What if I need help while I am going up the mountain?

 If you have any questions or require medical assistance while going up the mountain please approach one of the CTM volunteers that will be identified by a fluro vest or the SES who will be located at 1km intervals up the mountain.
-Medical assistance will also be available at the top of the mountain.
+Medical assistance will also be available at the saddle and top of the mountain.